 Introduction to sci-fi kitbashes for hard surface modeling in SketchUp

 Set designer looks good on you.

 You can use sci-fi kitbashes to make your own movie magic.
 Luke shows how to design sets in 3D and turn your models into working construction drawings.
 He made a one-hour tutorial about how to create a futuristic spaceship set.
 Using the supplied components, you can model in SketchUp as you follow along with the video.
 You’ll even learn to add lighting to the model in V-Ray and post-process in Photoshop.
 Build portfolio pieces for a career in set design, or just explore the magic of what could be.

 Head to Luke’s website for the tutorial, the SketchUp model of the sci-fi corridor, over 80 sci-fi components, raw render exports, and Photoshop files.
 Flex your SketchUp muscles and spark new insights.

 You’ll need SketchUp to complete the tutorial.
-Start modeling with a free 30-day trial, or go ahead and pick the right subscription for your workflow.
+Start modeling with a free trial, or go ahead and pick the right subscription for your workflow.
 SketchUp for iPad is included with SketchUp’s free trial or any paid subscription.